 We are a casual, European-inspired neighborhood brasserie located on Madison’s historic Monroe Street.
 Our concept is really pretty simple.
 It was borne out of the passion for the French Joie de Vivre developed over years spent in France and Belgium, and combines our love of rustic French food paired with Belgian beer and noble wines.

 Our name is derived from the French word brasser which means to brew, and brasserie which means brewery.
-In France and Belgium, a brasserie is a type of restaurant that evolved from Alsatian breweries that serves alcohol (typically beers), and simple plates of food.
+In France and Belgium, a brasserie is a type of restaurant that evolved from Alsatian breweries that serve alcohol (typically beers), and simple plates of food.
 They tend to serve more popular French or Belgian dishes from many different regions.

 We serve lunch and dinner daily, and as well as our full dinner menu on Sunday.
 We also offer an extensive rotating selection of over 250 world-class beers, including over 100 Belgians, 26 tap options and all of our beer coolers are temperature controlled so the beers are presented at the recommended temp for the style.
 You can also enjoy our full wine list featuring mostly European wines, all by the glass or the bottle.

-Our chef Scott Phillips and his staff prepare our food from scratch on-premise, using fresh, high-quality ingredients.
-While we are inspired globally, but we source locally where we can.
+Our chef Chris Murfield and his staff prepare our food from scratch on-premise, using fresh, high-quality ingredients.
+While we are inspired globally, we source locally where we can.
 Some of our current local sources include Highland Spring Farm, Seven Seeds Farm, Potter’s Crackers, Bleu Mont Dairy, Garden To Be, Elderberry Hill Farm, Crossroads Community Farm, Madison Sourdough bread and Cha Cha Tea among others.